Hi there!

 The only tool you'll need to cut these small tiles is a carbide-edge ceramic tile nipper.
 Here, making the cuts all around the shower drain.

-The tile installation continued, holding a new tile mosaic above the previous line and then, pulling it in place.
+The tile installation continued, with a new tile mosaic held above the previous line and then pulled in place.
 The mosaic was then settled in place by pressing it down with a tile float.

 Check a little snippet of the tiling process:

-Well, laying the tile continued until the entrance of the room was reached and just like that, this small bathroom got a new face! :) I love how it looks!
+Well, laying the tile continued until the room's entrance was reached, and just like that, this small bathroom had a new face! :) I love how it looks!

 NOTE:

-This is not a tutorial but rather a recount of what I saw the person doing this job do.
-He was recommended to me for the quality of his work and for the amount of experience he has accumulated while doing this kind of job almost every day.
+This is not a tutorial but rather a recount of what I saw the person doing this job.
+He was recommended to me for the quality of his work and the amount of experience he has accumulated while doing this job almost every day.

 My next post is all about installing ceramic subway tile in the shower.
 Stay tuned!